dfunk2/CS444-OSII/README.md

 ----------------------------------------------------------
 MULTITHREADING PROJECT - WEEK 1 CS 444

-Build
+Build:
     Make to build.
 An executable called hellothread will be produced.
     Make clean to clean up all build products except the executable.

-Files
+Files:
     hellothread.c
     Makefile
     README

-Data Structures
+Data Structures:
     4 integer array

-Functions
+Functions:
     Thread function prints out data being passed from two threads from the main function/main thread.
 Prints thread name and iteration from array (index 0-4).
 Main function prints two messages, one before the two threads are created, and one message afterwards.

-Notes
+Notes:
     No known bugs at this time.